danmed/KODIBrowser/README.md

 For Krypton (DB Version 107) MySQL installs ONLY!

-Point config.inc.php to your MySQL database
+Point config.inc.php to your MySQL database and put in your tmdb and tvdb API keys

 Index.php - returns last 30 entries added to DB
 TVshows.php - returns last 30 entries added to DB